stayallive/alex.bouma.blog/content/public-key.md

 #### Encrypted contact

-If you need to send me some encrypted stuff use the followign public key.
+If you need to send me some encrypted stuff use the following public key.

 ```pgp
 -----BEGIN PGP PUBLIC KEY BLOCK-----